-So, it’s that time again for setting resolutions and goals for your real estate business.
-I usually hear things that are vague, like “I’m going to tear it up this year”, or unrealistic goals like, “I’m going to flip 5 houses a month!”.
-So, what is realistic and doable?
+So, you set resolutions and goals for your real estate business last January, but maybe you didn’t achieve them all?
+Maybe your goals just weren’t realistic or specific enough.
+When I ask people, I usually hear things that are vague, like “I’m going to tear it up this year”, or unrealistic goals like, “I’m going to flip 5 houses a month!”.
+There’s still time left this year, so, what is realistic and doable?

 Set “SMART” Goals.